Water Priestess Training is NOW available!

+Water Priestess Arise!
+The time is now, Join the Water Priestess Training Course now!
 The water calls to us, and some of us it calls out to and then charges us with a task; work for the water.
 Water is our life; it runs through our veins and it is in danger.
 Danger of being threatened and polluted beyond repair.
-Once in antiquity women were called to tend the waters, to work with sacred springs and holy wells.
+Once in antiquity, women were called to tend the waters, to work with sacred springs and holy wells.
 They used it to sacredly bathe in groves before practicing oracular work and they worshiped and honored those spirits and deity that were born of the sea and dwelt within the water.

 Remnants of history whisper of groups of maidens, often nine in number, being associated with goddesses either in their own role as sacred vessels or as priestess or attendants of a sacred body of water.
 Ireland, Scotland, Ancient Greece, old Norse, Iceland and many more references are scattered throughout folklore and history telling of ancient priestess who are priestess of water or strongly associated with it.
 Even after the priestess began to die down and Christianity rose to power, the water priestess remained, now in a new guise, one of the Christian Saint.
 Perfect examples are St. Keynes and St. Hilda both who were young women, performing miraculous acts and having sacred water spring up at their feet.
 Even still later in the remote villages of Europe, women (and sometimes men) would become well attendants, and for a price perform magic and spells often of healing at the site of ancient and holy wells.